 There are a couple of corollaries to that story.
 First: when I unpacked my crates on arrival at my new unit in Kent, my LP of Siegfried Idyll was missing.
 Second: about 10 years later, shortly after the Wall had been demolished and Germany reunited, I read on the Internet that the very same 'Herr Franks' had been sent to prison, having been convicted in a German court of being a long-standing spy for East Germany.
 His duplicitous activities, which had started before my time in Berlin and continued afterwards, had apparently been known about for a long time.
 I also read that many Germans had worked as spies for both East and West at the same time and that this was well known by the agencies of both sides.
 Herr Franks, it seems, came into that category.
 But who was he working for when he invited me round for the farewell dinner?

 I had an email in 2005 from someone who claimed to be very interested in writing a book about the years of the divided Germany.
 He had read an earlier version of this story on my website and wanted to know the real name of Herr Franks so that he could go and interview him for his book.
-I refused several times in a series of emails and told him that if he really was a historian, he would know how to find out what he needed to know from official sources - or by searching on the Internet as I had done.
+I refused several times in a series of emails and told him that if he really was a historian, he would know how to find out what he needed to know from official sources.
 Eventually he stopped sending me emails.

 I do wonder who got my season ticket to the Philharmonie.
-Before the Philharmonic Hall was refurbished a few years back, I often caught sight of what was once my seat during the many TV concerts relayed via Sky Arts channels.
+Before the Philharmonic Hall was refurbished a few years back, I sometimes caught sight of what had once been my seat during the many TV concerts relayed via Sky Arts channels.
 I froze the frame when I could, to take a closer look at the man sitting in what used to be my seat.
 I wanted to see if it was Herr Franks, but it never was.

 Above: That's me, trying to talk my way out of trouble, during my appearance in Kenneth Horne's play 'Wolf's Clothing' at the RAF Gatow Theatre Club in 1979.